Rengo-Labs/CasperLabs-StakeableToken/README.md

 This method **returns** String.

 - ##### current_stakeable_day <a id="stakeable-token-current-stakeable-day"></a>
-Returns the day since launch of WISE.
+Returns the day since launch of the stakeable token.

 Following is the table of parameters.